Warming Spices for a Worldly Kitchen This Holiday

 Spice it up: While North America is addicted to cinnamon, Europeans have a preference for the spicier flavor of ginger.
 This root can be used fresh or dried and is the main ingredient not just in gingerbread but also the star of warming holiday drinks like wassail.
 This steaming cup of seasonal cheer is made up of fruit juices and spices steeped for up to an hour.

-Warm up your language skills: Turkish coffee is famous the world over and this idiom, used to communicate the honor of drinking a warm cup with a friend, literally translates to “a cup of coffee has a 40-year memory.”
-It means that conversations shared over a cup of coffee can turn into cherished, life-long friendships.
+Warm up your language skills: Turkish coffee is famous the world over and this idiom, used to communicate the honor of drinking a warm cup with a friend, literally translates to: “A cup of Turkish coffee offered (shared) will be remembered for forty years.”
+This means that the person who offers the coffee is to be respected and remembered for a long time for the sake of their offering.

 Bir kahvenin kırk yıl hatırı vardır